top of page

 Step 2: Select a DC fuse

-The rule of thumb in fuse sizing is that you should 'always select a fuse size to protect the wire according to its rating.'
-However, most amateur campervan builders should always size wires larger than they think they need.
+The rule of thumb in fuse sizing is: 'always select a fuse size to protect the wire according to its rating.'
+However, amateur campervan builders should always size wires larger than they think they need.
 Most of us are not looking for maximum cost/weight efficiency, we are looking for maximum safety.

-So, to calculate the fuse size, we should calculate the total amp rating of the appliance the wire is feeding and add on a 25% buffer.
-When we talk about the 'size' of a fuse, we mean its 'rated amperage' as mentioned above.
+To calculate the fuse size, we should calculate the total amp rating of the appliance the wire is feeding and add on a 25% buffer.

 AGC and MDL fuses [0.25A - 30A]: AGC and MDL fuses are slow blow fuses.
 They are constructed of glass tubing and brass end caps.
 The glass tubing provides a visible indication when the fuse blows.
-They are cheap fuses and usually for small appliances.
+They are cheap fuses used for small appliances.

 AGC / MDL fuse